 Changes to energy price cap

-Energy prices are rising
+Energy prices are changing

 What is the energy price cap?